vikas-500apps/vikas-portfolio-reactjs/README.md

 - The ErrorPage component displays a user-friendly error page for handling 404 errors, indicating that the requested page could not be found.
 This component is styled to be responsive and visually appealing, ensuring a good user experience even in error scenarios.

 **Features**
-1.Full-Screen Layout: The error page covers the entire viewport height and width.
+- Full-Screen Layout: The error page covers the entire viewport height and width.
-2.Centered Content: The content is centered both vertically and horizontally.
+- Centered Content: The content is centered both vertically and horizontally.
-3.Customizable Background: Optionally, a video background can be used (currently commented out).
+- Customizable Background: Optionally, a video background can be used (currently commented out).
-4.Error Message: Clearly communicates the 404 error and the possible reasons for the error.
+- Error Message: Clearly communicates the 404 error and the possible reasons for the error.
-5.Navigation Link: Provides a button to redirect users to the homepage.
+- Navigation Link: Provides a button to redirect users to the homepage.

 **Installation**
-1.Ensure you have react and react-router-dom installed in your project.
+- Ensure you have react and react-router-dom installed in your project.
-2.Import the ErrorPage component into your React application where needed.
+- Import the ErrorPage component into your React application where needed.

 ## Connect with Me
 - LinkedIn: [Vikas Kulari](https://www.linkedin.com/in/vikas-kulari-16013b198)